paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

 2. [`ama-metrics-prometheus-config`](https://aka.ms/azureprometheus-addon-rs-configmap)
    This config map can be used to provide Prometheus scrape config for addon replica.
 Addon runs a singleton replica, and any cluster level services can be discovered and scraped by providing scrape jobs in this configmap.
 You can take the sample configmap from the above git hub repo, add scrape jobs that you  would need and apply/deploy the config map to `kube-system` namespace for your cluster.
 3. [`ama-metrics-prometheus-config-node`](https://aka.ms/azureprometheus-addon-ds-configmap)
-    This config map can be used to provide Prometheus scrape config for addon DaemonSet that runs on every **Linux** node in the cluster, and any node level targets on each node can be scraped by providing scrape jobs in this configmap.
+    This config map can be used to provide Prometheus scrape config for addon DaemonSet that runs on every Linux node in the cluster, and any node level targets on each node can be scraped by providing scrape jobs in this configmap.
 When you use this configmap, you can use `$NODE_IP` variable in your scrape config, which gets substituted by corresponding  node's ip address in DaemonSet pod running on each node.
-This way you get access to scrape anything that runs on that node from the metrics addon DaemonSet. **Please be careful when you use discoveries in scrape config in this node level config map, as every node in the cluster will setup & discover the target(s) and will collect redundant metrics**.
+This way you get access to scrape anything that runs on that node from the metrics addon DaemonSet.
+Please be careful when you use discoveries in scrape config in this node level config map, as every node in the cluster will setup & discover the target(s) and will collect redundant metrics.
     You can take the sample configmap from the above git hub repo, add scrape jobs that you  would need and apply/deploy the config map to `kube-system` namespace for your cluster
 4. [`ama-metrics-prometheus-config-node-windows`](https://aka.ms/azureprometheus-addon-ds-configmap-windows)
-    This config map can be used to provide Prometheus scrape config for addon DaemonSet that runs on every **Windows** node in the cluster, and node level targets on each node can be scraped by providing scrape jobs in this configmap.
+    This config map can be used to provide Prometheus scrape config for addon DaemonSet that runs on every Windows node in the cluster, and node level targets on each node can be scraped by providing scrape jobs in this configmap.
 When you use this configmap, you can use `$NODE_IP` variable in your scrape config, which will be substituted by corresponding  node's ip address in DaemonSet pod running on each node.
-This way you get access to scrape anything that runs on that node from the metrics addon DaemonSet. **Please be careful when you use discoveries in scrape config in this node level config map, as every node in the cluster will setup & discover the target(s) and will collect redundant metrics**.
+This way you get access to scrape anything that runs on that node from the metrics addon DaemonSet.
+Please be careful when you use discoveries in scrape config in this node level config map, as every node in the cluster will setup & discover the target(s) and will collect redundant metrics.
     You can take the sample configmap from the above git hub repo, add scrape jobs that you  would need and apply/deploy the config map to `kube-system` namespace for your cluster

 For more information, see [Customize scraping of Prometheus metrics in Azure Monitor managed service for Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/prometheus-metrics-scrape-configuration).

 The complete list of Prometheus metrics exposed by the NGINX ingress controller is available in the [documentation](https://kubernetes.github.io/ingress-nginx/user-guide/monitoring/#exposed-metrics).
 NGINX provides two [Grafana dashboards](https://github.com/kubernetes/ingress-nginx/blob/main/deploy/grafana/dashboards/README.md) to visualize these metrics.
 I customized these two dashboards for Azure Managed Grafana.
 In particular, I added a `cluster` variable that allows to select one or all AKS clusters.
-You can find the definition in JSON format of these dashboards under the `nginx` folder.
+You can find these dashboards' definitions in JSON format under the `nginx` folder.

 The `Kubernetes / NGINX Ingress controller / By Cluster` dashboard allows to filter by`cluster`,`namespace`,`controller class`,`controller`, and`ingress` and shows the following metrics: